5 Days in Bangkok

 Khon Masked Dance

 On the fifth day, I had booked tickets for the show Khon masked dance at the Thai Cultural Center for the morning performance, that day was the birthday of the deceased king Bhumibol Adulyadej which is a public holiday, but also the last day of the spectacle and the theater was full.
 The show lasts three hours with a fifteen-minute break, beautiful costumes, and skilled dancers.
 Khon dance has been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.
-You can have the chance to see it at the Royal Sala Chalermkrung Theater (The price of admission to the Grand Palais includes one ticket for this show).
+You can have the chance (different troupe) to see it at the Royal Sala Chalermkrung Theater (The price of admission to the Grand Palais includes one ticket for this show).
 After that, we had lunch in a small market near the MRT Phetchaburi station and my friend’s wife had Japanese products to buy so we went to the Gateway Ekhamai shopping mall before going through the MRT to Hua Lampong railway station where they traveled by the night train to Chiang Mai.

 How to get to the Cultural Center of Thailand

-MRT Thailand Cultural Center exit 1, off the station turn right, and take the pedestrian bridge to cross the road, down from the bridge straight on and the center is few steps away.
+MRT Thailand Cultural Center exit 1, off of the station turn right and take the pedestrian bridge to cross the road, down from the bridge straight on and the center is few steps away.

 Hot and Physically challenging City